 In November 2014, the Company entered into a licensing and collaboration agreement with Merck, or the Merck Agreement, to develop, manufacture and commercialize rVSV-ZEBOV GP, an Ebola vaccine the Company licensed from the Public Health Agency of Canada, or PHAC.
 Under the terms of the Merck Agreement, the Company granted Merck an exclusive, royalty bearing license to rVSV-ZEBOV GP and related technology.
 Under the Merck Agreement, the Company received a \$30.0 million non-refundable, upfront payment in December 2014, and a one-time \$20.0 million non-refundable milestone payment in February 2015 upon the initiation of the pivotal clinical trial using the current rVSV-ZEBOV GP vaccine product as one arm of the trial.
-In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-ZEBOV GP license agreement product sales and escalating royalties on potential commercial sales by Merck of annual net sales worldwide.
+In addition, the Company can receive escalating royalties on potential commercial sales by Merck of the current product candidate ranging from single digit to double digits on the rVSV-ZEBOV GP license agreement product sales and escalating royalties on potential commercial sales by Merck of products other than current products within the Company's patent rights ranging from low to high single digit, on increasing levels of annual net sales worldwide.
 Merck will lead the development of rVSV-ZEBOV GP and any other rVSV-based viral hemorrhagic fever vaccine product candidates in order to create a marketable product safe for human use.

 The Company completed all deliverables under the Merck Agreement in their entirety during the year ended December 31, 2016.
-For the three months ended June 30, 2016, the Company recognized no revenues under the Merck Agreement.
-For the six months ended June 30, 2016, the Company recognized license and collaboration revenues under the Merck Agreement of \$561,000, for the reimbursement of costs not covered under government contracts.
+For the three months ended September 30, 2016, the Company recognized no revenues under the Merck Agreement.
+For the nine months ended September 30, 2016, the Company recognized license and collaboration revenues under the Merck Agreement of \$764,000, for the reimbursement of costs not covered under government contracts.